 Community support has kept Douglas County Libraries blazing trails and growing for more than two decades.
-Because we continue to care for our resources and want to offer all of our patrons premium experiences, we are excited to launch the second phase of our library improvement campaign, to renovate libraries in and for our community.
+Because we continue to care for our resources and want to offer all of our patrons premium experiences, we are excited about the next phase of our library improvement campaign, to renovate libraries in and for our community.

 Thank you for allowing us to serve you!
 We look forward to renovating our facilities and bringing new, innovative features to all of our libraries, so we can grow with you, your family, and our community for years to come.

 In 2012, the Douglas County Libraries leadership team proposed a five-year expansion plan to build three new libraries in underserved communities.
 The first phase of this campaign was completed in 2016 with the opening of new libraries in Castle Pines, Lone Tree and Parker.
-In late 2016, as the building projects neared completion, the leadership team, along with our Board of Trustees, began work on expanding the campaign to add a second phase focused on renovating the four remaining libraries in our district (Louviers, Castle Rock, Highlands Ranch and Roxborough).
+In late 2016, as the building projects neared completion, the leadership team, along with our Board of Trustees, began work on expanding the campaign to add a second phase focused on renovating the remaining libraries in our district.
+Our Castle Rock

 The Need for Renovations